 Your brain can lose its strength, just like your muscles.
 However, getting older does not mean that your mind and mental strength have to decline.

 Keeping your brain active is important at every age.
-As we age, maintaining good cognition aids in our alertness and response to falls hazards.
+As we age, maintaining good cognition aids in our alertness, plan our movements, control our bodies, and response to falls hazards.
 Many simple and enjoyable activities can help you keep your brain active in and around your home and community.
 These activities work to stimulate your brain and improve your mental fitness.

 Staying social is also very important for a healthy mind, and it is a great way to make friends in the local community.